MicrosoftEdge/WebView2Feedback/specs/TryUpdateRuntime.md

 // For the scenario where the app wants to light up features fast while running with the old version.
 {
+    ...
-    // Switch to new version by closing and recreating WebView. webView2Environment.NewBrowserVersionAvailable += delegate (object sender, object args) {
+    // Listen to NewBrowserVersionAvailable to take action. webView2Environment.NewBrowserVersionAvailable += delegate (object sender, object args) {
         // Close current WebView2 Control